hodgestar/vqe-from-scratch/vqefs.md

 <hr/>

-* Test a simple two qubit example to sanity check the algorithm.
+* Test a simple two qubit example to sanity check the procedure we're using.
+* Changing the Pauli coefficients can be useful when debugging.

 ```python
 h2d_coeffs = {"II": 1, "XX": 2, "YY": 3, "ZZ": 4}